mahrud/mahrud.github.io/journal.md

 order: 4
 ---

-Here is a non-exhaustive list of random bits of Macaulay2-fu I've written over time.
+Here is a non-exhaustive list of random bits of Macaulay2-fu I've learned over time, with credits.

 {% for item in site.journal %}{% if item.status == "published" %}
 * [{{ item.title }}]({{ site.baseurl }}{{ item.url }}){% endif %}{% endfor %}